jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 (replacement or incrementation).

-* using  accessors to  read a  property, to  replace its  value (after checking it) and sometimes to increment it,
+* using  accessors to  read a  property, to  replace its  value (after checking it) and sometimes to increment it (with type check),

 * reject  any property  which  is  not declared  in  the class  (check enabled  when using  an accessor,  not  enabled if  using the  hashmap